2017–18 Women's FA Cup

-The 2017–18 Women's FA Cup was the 48th staging of the FA Women's Cup, a knockout cup competition for women's football teams in England.
+The 2017–18 Women's FA Cup (also known as the SSE Women's FA Cup for sponsorship reasons) was the 48th staging of the FA Women's Cup, a knockout cup competition for women's football teams in England.
 Manchester City were the defending champions, having beaten Birmingham City 4–1 in the previous final.

 Teams

 A total of 276 teams had their entries to the tournament accepted by The Football Association.
 One hundred and eighty-five teams entered at the first or second round qualifying.
 Teams that play in the FA Women's Premier League Division One were given exemption to the third round qualifying, while teams in the Northern and Southern Division entered at the second round proper.
 Teams in the FA WSL were exempted to the fourth round proper.